- Chart

 - Intensifying competition and price wars.

-- Economic downturns impacting consumer spending on non-essential items.
+- Economic downturns affecting consumer spending on non-essential or premium products.

 Competitors and Market Share